vinh-tran1/Serendipity/README.md

 # Human Computer Interaction Final Prototype

+### Description:

+Serendipity engages the community to anonymously share positive messages among one another.
+It displays 3 unique messages for the user to choose from.
+Once they move to the card they desire to open, the hidden message will be revealed for a temporary period.
+Thereafter, the user can exit or decide to leave a new message behind by scanning a QR code to fill out a google form.

+### What We Hope To Achieve:

 Serendipity is a program where users virtually open messages written by others and write their own messages for future users to open.
-Serendipity hopes to spread positivity and improve people's moods through messages that contain happy and postive notes.
-Users will hopefully feel a sense of value when they share their own messages.
-Additionally, Serendipity will help reinforce a positive community that will benefit people's daily lives and faciliate productive communication through anonymous messages.
+Serendipity hopes to spread authentic positivity and improve other people's moods through messages that contain happy and uplifting words.
+Not only that, users will also hopefully feel a sense of value themselves when they write and share their own messages.
+Additionally, Serendipity will help reinforce a more positive and cohesive community that will benefit people's daily lives and faciliate productive communication through anonymous messages.

 Serendipity uses a Kinect Azure sensor to track people in front of the display.
 The Kinect returns joint and body positions which we utilize to navigate and interact with the program.

-To contribute, submit your own via [Message Google Form](https://docs.google.com/forms/d/e/1FAIpQLScH_FncTkA2onxPRmCydOxVaJquJRJmsYl6Z26GNj-0JHCQaw/viewform?usp=sf_link)
+To contribute, scan the QR code at the end to submit your own via [Message Google Form](https://docs.google.com/forms/d/e/1FAIpQLScH_FncTkA2onxPRmCydOxVaJquJRJmsYl6Z26GNj-0JHCQaw/viewform?usp=sf_link)

 <hr>